ossrs/srs-docs/src/pages/faq-srs-stack.md

 Solution:

-* Upgrade to Cloud SRS v4.6.3+ and manually install the latest version.
-Refer to [How to Install the Latest Cloud SRS on aaPanel](#bt-install-manually)
+* Upgrade to SRS Stack v4.6.3+ and manually install the latest version.
+Refer to [How to Install the Latest SRS Stack on aaPanel](#bt-install-manually)
 * Open pm2 and switch to nodejs 16, which can also bypass this problem.

-> Note: Cloud SRS v4.6.3+ no longer requires pm2 to install nodejs.
+> Note: SRS Stack v4.6.3+ no longer requires pm2 to install nodejs.
 As long as the system has nodejs, it can be used.
 You can choose to install it with the nodejs manager, or with pm2, or you can install it yourself.

 Finally, if it is still not available after successful installation, you can try restarting the system.